If you want to make the most out of life, start your week a little earlier! Here are 10 things to do on Sunday to have the most amazing week ever.

 That being said… If I don’t have a workout plan for the week, I end up skipping exercising altogether.
 Therefore, on Sunday – I decide which workouts I want to do during the week.

-Am I going to a class, out for a walk, meeting up with a friend to exercise together or doing yoga at home?
+Am I going to a class, out for a walk, meeting with a friend to exercise together or doing yoga at home?

 8. Plan Fun Activities For The Week